mvolkmann/blog/src/smalltalk/50-databases.md

 In macOS, to access PostgreSQL databases, enter `brew install psqlodbc` in a terminal.
-This creates the file `/opt/homebrew/lib/psqlodbcw.so`.
+This creates the files `psqlodbcw.so` and `psqlodbca.so` in the `/opt/homebrew/lib` direcory.
+The "w" stands for "wide", meaning that it supports Unicode characters.
+The "a" stands for "ASCII", meaning that it only supports 8-bit characters.

 In macOS, to access SQLite databases, enter `brew install sqliteodbc` in a terminal.